đź“… Updated: February 18, 2026 (Originally published: November 6, 2022)

 Browser Not Negotiating HTTP/3

-Browsers may not use HTTP/3 on first visit.
-They need to receive the Alt-Svc header first.
-Reload the page a second time after the initial visit.
+Browsers may not use HTTP/3 on first visit when relying solely on Alt-Svc headers.
+Add DNS HTTPS records (see section above) so browsers can negotiate HTTP/3 immediately.
+If testing without DNS records, reload the page a second time after the initial visit.

 Conclusion